Adult Basic Education: LibrarySearch: Introduction

 Use quotation marks for phrases.
 "Computer network security" will get fewer results than computer network security, but those results will be more useful.
 Using quotation marks for phrases will improve your Google searches, too.

 Limit your results.
-Use the limiters on the left side of the screen (under the heading Refine your search) to narrow your result set.
+Use the filters on the left side of the screen (under the heading Refine your search) to narrow your set of search results.
 Excluding newspaper articles is a quick way to reduce the number of your results.
 To get only the most recent information, limit by publication date.

 Articles from MAS Ultra Database